Lieutenant Daniel Rooke

 Barringan is one of the Aboriginal women who visits Rooke at his observatory.
 Though Rooke can identify that Barringan is a relative of Boneda's, he cannot figure out if she's an aunt or his mother.

-Mauberry is the old woman who regularly visits Rooke with a group of Aborigines.
+Mauberry is the old woman who regularly visits Rooke with a group of Aboriginal Australians.
 Rooke believes she occupies a position of power within the tribe.

 An Aboriginal girl.
 She's possibly Ngalgear's sister, but Rooke can't be sure.
 When a British soldier from the Charlotte beats her, she and Tagaran seek out Rooke for help.